supabase/wrappers/supabase-wrappers/README.md

 ```

 In a minimum FDW, which supports data scan only, `begin_scan()`, `iter_scan()` and `end_scan()` are required, all the other functions are optional.

+## Supported Wrappers

+We support the following FDWs, with more under development:

+- `HelloWorld`: `/src/fdw/helloworld_fdw`.
+A demo FDW to show how to develop a baisc FDW.
+- [BigQuery](https://cloud.google.com/bigquery): `/src/fdw/bigquery_fdw`.
+A FDW for BigQuery which supports async data scan only at this moment.
+- [Clickhouse](https://clickhouse.com/): `/src/fdw/clickhouse_fdw`.
+A FDW for ClickHouse which supports both async data scan and modify.
+- [Stripe](https://stripe.com/): `/src/fdw/stripe_fdw`.
+A FDW for Stripe API.

 ## Basic usage